-The University of Manchester's Black Lawyers Matter programme is a School of Law social responsibility project.
-Our primary aim is to work in collaboration with University and external partners to address the under-representation of black and ethnic minority people working in the legal and criminal justice professions, particularly in the Greater Manchester area.
+The University of Manchester's Black Lawyers Matter scheme is a School of Law social responsibility initiative.
+Our primary aim is to work in collaboration with University and external partners to address the under-representation of Black men working in the legal and criminal justice professions, particularly in the Greater Manchester area.

 Inspire and be Inspired - a poem by Lemn Sissay

-The Lemn Sissay Law bursary is aimed at widening access by removing barriers to School of Law undergraduate courses.
-The bursaries seek to address the under-representation of male students of African and African Caribbean heritage in the School of Law and are open to male students of African or African Caribbean heritage from widening participation backgrounds.
+The Lemn Sissay Law Bursary aims to widen access to higher education by removing barriers to School of Law undergraduate courses.
+The bursaries seek to address the under-representation of male students of African and African Caribbean heritage in the School of Law, and are open to male students of African and African Caribbean heritage from under-represented backgrounds.

-The bursary offers eligible applicants an annual cash bursary of £3,000 in funding.
-It is a means of supporting individuals who wish to progress to undergraduate students commencing their studies in 2018.
+The bursary offers successful applicants an annual cash bursary of £3,000.
+It is a means of supporting individuals who wish to progress to undergraduate students commencing their studies in September.